 \end{itemize}

 Numerous theoretical options to explain observed variability in RPC lineage outcomes have historically been considered.
-Harris has previously argued that these belong to three cell-autonomous categories of process, in addition to extracellular influences: (1) a linear temporal progression of competency states, (2) asymmetric segregation of determinants during mitoses, and (3) intracellular ``stochastic events"\cite{Holt1988,Agathocleous2009}.
+Harris has previously argued that these belong to three cell-autonomous categories of process, in addition to extracellular influences: (1) a linear temporal progression of competency states, (2) asymmetric segregation of determinants during mitoses, and (3) intracellular “stochastic events”\cite{Holt1988,Agathocleous2009}.
 All of the SSMs are used to argue for the predominant influence of the third type of process in RPC lineage outcomes, essentially by demonstrating that the output of the SSM resembles observations.

-\subsection*{Gomes SSM: Ancestral Model of the SPMME SSMs}
+Gomes SSM: Ancestral Model of the SPMME SSMs

-The Gomes SSM is presented in Fig \ref{GomesSSM}.
-The model's structure is straightforward; there are three independent random variables, drawing from empirically-derived probability distributions for the time each cell takes to divide, the mitotic mode of the division, and the specified neural fate of any postmitotic progeny.
+The Gomes SSM is presented in Fig? \ref{GomesSSM}.
+The model's structure is straightforward; there are three independent random variables, drawing from empirically derived probability distributions for the time each cell takes to divide, the mitotic mode of the division, and the specified neural fate of any post-mitotic progeny.
 The random mitotic mode variable functions as the "intermeshing property" linking cycle behaviour to fate specification.
 The model thus represents a scenario where the processes governing proliferation, leading to cell cycle exit, and governing cell fate commitment are, at every stage, causally independent of each other and of their foregoing history of outcomes.
-The objective of the Gomes et al. study is to compare the lineage outcomes of dozens of individual E20 rat RPCs in clonal-density dissociated culture with the model output, developing earlier work in this system\cite{Cayouette2003}.
+The objective of the Gomes et al. study is to compare the lineage outcomes of dozens of individual E20 rat RPCs in clonal-density dissociated culture with the model output, developed from earlier work in this system\cite{Cayouette2003}.
 Although the model incorporates conventional proper time (clock-time), none of the RVs reference it to determine their values.
-The abstract ``cells" represented by this model do not have any timer or any source of information about their relative lineage position.
+The abstract “cells" represented by this model do not have any timer or any source of information about their relative lineage position.
 Fate specification is construed in terms of conventional histochemical markers of stable cell fates; only the neural types generated late in the retinal histogenetic order are represented, as these are the only neurons specified by E20 rat RPCs.

 % Place figure captions after the first paragraph in which they are cited.